dostonshernazarov/docker_monitoring/README.md

-# Docker Container Monitoring System
+# Docker Container Monitoring System #Golang

 This project is a **Docker Container Monitoring System** that allows you to monitor the status of Docker containers by pinging their IP addresses and displaying the results in a web interface.
 The system consists of four main components: